vtsitlak/vehicles-app/README.md

 * Install Node packages `npm i`
 * Run local build `ng serve`

+# To Run the Development Backend Server

+We can start the sample application backend with the following command:

+    `npm run server`

+This is a small Node REST API server.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.